-3. The executive committee will decide the order in which the various classes will be held and, if found necessary, may transfer classes to another day, in which case competitors will be warned beforehand.
+3 The executive committee will decide the order in which the various classes will be held and, if it is found necessary to transfer classes to another day competitors will be warned beforehand.
 The order in which competitors will perform within a class is set by use of random order generator software.

-4. Competitors not appearing when called may be accommodated or may forfeit their right to compete in that particular class subject to the circumstances.
-If accommodated their performance will be rescheduled to follow the current or next performer in a way that does not disrupt the flow of proceedings.
+4 Competitors not appearing when called may be accommodated or may forfeit their right to compete in that particular class subject to the circumstances.
+If accommodated, their performance may be rescheduled to follow the current or next performer in a way that does not disrupt the flow of proceedings.
 The Competitors Steward is to advise the Adjudicator accordingly.